Dario-Gasquez/spacex-launches/README.md

 ### 4. Pull to Refresh
 The user is able to refresh the information shown in the launches list screen by using the pull to refresh feature.

-### 7. Mission Patch Image Stretch Effect
-If the content in the launch details screen is scrollable, then the mission patch image is stretched when the user scrolls down.
-This was implemented in `LaunchDetailsView` by aplying a scale and translate `CGAffineTransform` when the scroll down is detected.

 ## Troubleshooting
 ### Module compiled with Swift 4.2.1 cannot be imported by the Swift 5.0 compiler (Kingfisher)